vhx/community-api-documentation/index.md

 * YouTube
 * Vimeo

 We have near-term plans to add support for several other video hosting sites as well as raw video files.
 [Contact us](mailto:dev@vhx.tv) if you'd like us to support your site.
-Flash/AS3-friendly video player APIs preferred.
+Direct video file access preferred.
+Flash/AS3-friendly video player APIs also make us happy.

 ### [Legal](#legal)